-“Everyone with a Facebook these days is an influencer,” she said.
-“People say, I want to come to the Maldives for 10 days and will do two posts on Instagram to like 2,000 followers.
-It’s people with 600 Facebook friends saying, ‘Hi, I’m an influencer, I want to stay in your hotel for 7 days,’” she said.
-Others send vague one-line emails, like “I want to collaborate with you,” with no further explanation.
-“These people are expecting five to seven nights on average, all inclusive.
+“Everyone with a Facebook [account] these days is an influencer,” she says.
+“People say, ‘I want to come to the Maldives for 10 days and will do two posts on Instagram to, like, 2,000 followers.’
+It’s people with 600 Facebook friends saying, ‘Hi, I’m an influencer.
+I want to stay in your hotel for seven days.’”
+Others send vague one-line emails like “I want to collaborate with you,” with no further explanation.
+“These people are expecting five to seven nights on average, all-inclusive.
 Maldives is not a cheap destination.”
-She said that only about 10 percent of the requests she receives are worth investigating.
+She says that only about 10 percent of the requests she receives are worth investigating.

 Some hotels report being so overwhelmed by influencer requests that they’ve simply opted out.
 In January, a luxury boutique hotel in Ireland made headlines for banning all YouTubers and Instagram stars after a 22-year-old requested a free five-night stay in exchange for exposure.